 There is a diverse and changing collection at the museum – paintings by Canaletto and Goya and Sevres porcelain, however, the most iconic piece is the Bowes Museum’s, Silver Swan.
 It’s 240 years old and was bought by the Bowes in 1872.
 The Silver Swan is a life-sized model of English silver automation.
-The hand wound clockwork mechanism is used daily and enthrals visitors.
+The hand-wound clockwork mechanism is used daily and enthralls visitors.

-Built by Thomas Breaks in 1747 to replace the old toll booth, the Market Cross is an octagonal shaped building with a covered veranda.
-On top is a bell tower and a weather vane.
+Built by Thomas Breaks in 1747 to replace the old toll booth, Barnard Castle’s Market Cross is an octagonal-shaped building with a covered veranda.
+On top are a bell tower and a weather vane.
 The Market Cross, sometimes called the Butter Market, is located at the junction of the Market Place, Newgate and the Bank.
 In previous times the veranda was used as the market for butter and dairy products, hence the alternative name,” the Butter Mart”.
 The upper part of the structure was used as a jail and a store for town records.

-The main use of the Market Cross is now as a roundabout and it makes a pretty feature in photographs and postcards.
+The main use of Barney’s Market Cross is now as a roundabout and it makes a pretty feature in photographs and postcards.

 The town has been a market town for many years.
-Barnard Castle Market Day is Wednesday when the cobbled area in the centre of Horsemarket is set up with stalls.
-There’s a fresh fruit and vegetables, meat, fish, local delicacies, clothing and also bric a brac stalls.
+Market Day Barnard Castle is Wednesday when the cobbled area in the centre of Horsemarket is set up with stalls.
+There are fresh fruit and vegetables, meat, fish, local delicacies, clothing and also bric a brac stalls.

 Barnard Castle Farmers Market

-The first Saturday of each month see’s the town hosting a local farmers market.
+The first Saturday of each month see’s the farmers market, Barnard Castle.
 It’s held on the cobbles during the better weather and inside the Witham Hall during winter.
-There’s a wide range of artisan foods – handmade cheese, hand-reared meat, free range eggs and homemade jams, fudges and wines.
+There’s a wide range of artisan foods – handmade cheese, hand-reared meat, free-range eggs and homemade jams, fudges and wines.

 Barnard Castle is surrounded by great walking countryside.
 The long-distance Teesdale Way passes through the town and hikers often use Barney as a base for heading further up the dale to explore the fells.
 Walks near Barnard Castle incorporate the banks of the River Tees, great round walks to the Meeting of the Waters, up the river to Cotherstone and further afield.
 The Barnard Castle Ramblers Association has an active membership and regularly holds hosted walks in the area.
-You can buy their booklet of walks from Bowlees Visitor Centre, The Conduit Cafe in Middleton-in-Teesdale, The Witham in Barnard Castle, 54 Degrees North in Barnard Castle and The Teesdale Mercury in Barnard Castle
+You can buy their best walks around Barnard Castle booklet from Bowlees Visitor Centre, The Conduit Cafe in Middleton-in-Teesdale, The Witham in Barnard Castle, 54 Degrees North in Barnard Castle and The Teesdale Mercury in Barnard Castle.

 Enjoy the Witham Barnard Castle

-Located right in the centre of the town, the Witham is a community arts centre, art gallery, cinema, theatre and café.
+Located right in the centre of Barnard Castle, the Witham is a community arts centre, art gallery, cinema, theatre and café.
 There are workshops and classes held weekly and there’s a regular schedule of entertainment and ongoing exhibitions here.
 Check out their schedule and head on down!

 Barnard Castle Golf Course

-The golf course at Barnard Castle is a par 73 course with numerous natural hazards such as streams and ponds with a pleasant outlook over woods and farmland.
+The Barnard Castle Golf Club has a par 73 course with numerous natural hazards such as streams and ponds with a pleasant outlook over woods and farmland.
 Visitors are welcome, with daily green fees starting at £27.
 Buggies are available for hire to visitors and you’ll also get access to the full clubhouse facilities.

 Barnard Castle Mini Golf

-If 18 holes are too many for you, you can always take in the 9 hole mini golf on the Scar Top near the castle and the children’s playground area.
+If 18 holes are too many for you, you can always take in the 9 hole mini-golf on the Scar Top near the castle and the children’s playground area.
+Open Weekends and Holidays.

-The town is well served with 12 pubs catering to a variety of tastes.
+There are 12 pubs in Barnard Castle catering to a variety of tastes.
 CAMRA members will enjoy the Old Well, found on the Bank with a garden backing onto the Castle walls.
-Real ale (and Gin) fans flock also to the Firkin Alley, hidden away in Bakery Mews, off Horsemarket.
+Real ale (and Gin) fans (including us!) flock also to the Firkin Alley, hidden away in Bakery Mews, off Horsemarket.
 The upstairs room of the Firkin was formerly Sarah’s bedroom when she lived here with her family!
 Sadly the Firkin Alley closed during the Covid19 Pandemic.